Erikascaltrito/On_Demand_Slicing/README.md

-# On-Demand-SDN-Slices-in-ComNetsEmu
+# Traffic prediction in SDN networks
-On Demand SDN Slices in ComNetsEmu project for Networking 2 course
+Traffic prediction in SDN networks project for Networking 2 course